chucknology/synchdata/README.md

 # Synchdata with Synchstring

 by Tristan Jehan, 06/20/2011

-updated for Python 3 compatibility by Jasper Gilley in January 2023
+Updated for Python 3 compatibility by Jasper Gilley in January 2023

 Copyright (c) 2011 The Echo Nest Corporation